Programmer288/Reaction-Time-Project/README.md

 //I started by coding in code.org, then translated to text-console java in https://www.jdoodle.com/online-java-compiler, then pasted to GitHub.
 AI assisted me in three lines of code.
 Also somewhat helped with debugging, however i did most of it.
 My own original code and project driven by my passion for hands-on research.
 Spent 2 days brainstorming, then 3 hours a week for 1 week making Javascript code, then 4 hours a week finding a control group to conduct research.
+Took two months to complete.
  (java)

 import java.util.Random